-The Editor provides syntax highlighting for Plan9 files.
+The Editor provides syntax highlighting for Go assembly files.

 The built-in Git integration lets you browse the history of changes, manage branches, merge conflicts and much more.
 For other version control system, similar functionality is available via corresponding plugins: Mercurial, SVN, and others.